 Seller Discretionary Earnings Analysis (SDE)

-What are the seller discretionary earnings?
+What are the seller’s discretionary earnings (SDE)?

-Market Comparables Analysis
+Comparable Market Transaction Analysis

 Contact Centurion 7 today to obtain a professional valuation of your business!